The Story of Tree of Life

 Maybe what we have been pushed into living is not what will truly feed life nor our souls.
 So, what, pray tell, does the culture look like that we are actually yearning for?
 What is the cultural map that produces healthy, upright, vibrant, happy people and a regenerative planet – people who know who they are, are fulfilled in how they live, are excited and happy to grow into their wisdom and age, glowing in their own love and gratitude for life, supportive of each other, who joyously and naturally care tend the earth and each other at each stage of life?

 2008 was the hardest year of my life up to date, with 2009 close on its heels.
-After years of intensive cleansing and spending most my free time in nature and in some form of ceremony, it seemed that the intensity just increased until the prospect of death and insanity were my constant bedfellows.
+After years of intensive cleansing and spending most my free time in nature and in some form of ceremony, it seemed that the intensity just increased until the prospect of death or insanity were my constant bedfellows.
 With the level of anguish, pain, spirit-twisting purging, sobbing, shaking, and other-worldly experiences, I didn’t know if I would come out the other side sane or alive.
 And somehow I made it through.
 These were also the years that I was asking very hard questions about myself and my cultural upbringing and, graciously, that some of the more miraculous visions and spiritual merging happened to me.

-In late December of 2007 I was given a Sacred Vision.
+In late December of 2008 I was given a Sacred Vision.
 I know this to be a Sacred Vision due to the manner in which it was given and the content of the vision itself.

 According to my teachers, a vision is considered sacred when the truth of it can stand alone and when other people are holding pieces to that same vision…